Skip to Content

 Appeals

-• Appealed, in medical malpractice matter, trial court’s denial of motion to dismiss on statute of limitations grounds, which implicated constitutionality of 2011 tort reform.
+• In medical malpractice matter, appealed trial court’s denial of motion to dismiss on statute of limitations grounds, which implicated constitutionality of 2011 North Carolina tort reform.
 Obtained reversal on the briefs in the North Carolina Court of Appeals; briefed and argued plaintiff’s appeal to the North Carolina Supreme Court, which affirmed.

-• Served as embedded appellate counsel on trial team in tort litigation involving high stakes challenge to client’s business model.
+• Served as embedded appellate counsel on trial litigation team in high-stakes tort case.

-• Filed amicus brief on behalf of the Carolinas Credit Union League in North Carolina Supreme Court appeal involving enforceability of arbitration clause in putative class action.
+• Filed amicus brief on behalf of the Carolinas Credit Union League in North Carolina Supreme Court appeal involving enforceability of arbitration clause in putative class action; appeal decided favorably to defendant credit union.

-• Briefed and argued criminal appeal in North Carolina Court of Appeals involving constitutional challenges to state stalking statute, obtaining affirmance of favorable trial court ruling.
+• Briefed and argued criminal appeal in the North Carolina Court of Appeals involving constitutional challenges to state stalking statute; obtained affirmance of favorable trial court ruling.

-• Briefed and argued criminal appeal in North Carolina Court of Appeals involving motion to suppress and related civil judgment; obtained vacatur of civil judgment.
+• Briefed and argued criminal appeal in the North Carolina Court of Appeals involving challenge to denial of motion suppress, conviction, and related civil judgment for attorney’s fees; obtained vacatur of civil judgment.

 • Briefed appeals before the North Carolina Court of Appeals and petitions before the North Carolina Supreme Court and United States Supreme Court on motion to compel arbitration in putative class action.